IftekharZamanBus/jsNumGuessGame/README.md

 # jsNumGuessGame

 ## Overview
 This project is a JavaScript based game which incorporates HTML and CSS to make a number guessing game.
-This web page is designed to make a fun game where a number is selected from 1-100 and the player has to guess the number, once the player submits their number it will give feedback such as, "Awesome job, you got it!", "Your guess is too high!", and "Your guess is too low!"
+This web page is designed to make a fun game where a number is selected from 1-100 and the player has to guess the number, once the player submits their number it will give feedback such as, "Awesome job, you got it!", "Your guess is too high!", or "Your guess is too low!"

 ### Technology Stack